south.gif (849 bytes) mods.gif (839 bytes) sportsman.gif (1095 bytes) 400.gif (1233 bytes)

 BOOK YOUR ROOMS HERE.
 Discount subject to availability.

 Choice Hotels has more than 4,500 Comfort Inn, Comfort Suites, Quality, Sleep Inn, Clarion, Cambria Suites, MainStay Suites, Suburban Extended Stay Hotel, Econo Lodge, and Rodeway Inn brand hotels across the country and many within close proximity to the series race locations.
+And now the full range of Radisson Hotels.

 In making the announcement Mayberry said, "Many of our race teams, fans and friends of the series took advantage of our partnership with Choice Hotels International.
 We all know that travel expenses are a big chunk of any race team or race fans' budget, and the PASS discount really adds up over the course of the racing season.
 We're especially pleased with our association with Choice Hotels because it extends well beyond race teams on race day.
 Our racers, their fans, friends, and family can all take advantage of the Choice Hotels discount for both business and pleasure travel.
 It's a winning proposition for us all, and we appreciate Choice Hotel International's continued support."